Strict quantization of coadjoint orbits: Abstract

 \section{Abstract}

-We obtain a strict quantization of the holomorphic functions on any semisimple coadjoint orbit of a complex semisimple connected Lie group.
-By restricting this quantization, we also obtain strict star products on a subalgebra of analytic functions for any semisimple coadjoint orbit of a real semisimple connected Lie group.
-If this Lie group was also compact, the star product is of Wick type.
-The main tool to construct our quantization is a construction by Alekseev--Lachowska and an explicit formula for the canonical element of the Shapovalov pairing between generalized Verma modules.
+We obtain a family of strict $\hat G$-invariant products $\starhat$ on the space of holomorphic functions on a semisimple coadjoint orbit $\orbext{}$ of a complex connected semisimple Lie group $\hat G$.
+By restriction, we also obtain strict $G$-invariant products $\starhbar$ on a space $\mathcal A(\orb{})$ of certain analytic functions on a semisimple coadjoint orbit $\orb{}$ of a real connected semisimple Lie group $G$.
+The space $\mathcal A(\orb{})$ endowed with one of the products $\starhbar$ is a Fr\'echet algebra, and the formal expansion of the products around $\hbar = 0$ determines a formal deformation quantization of $\orb{}$, which is of Wick type if $G$ is compact.
+We study a generalization of a Wick rotation, which provides isomorphisms between the quantizations obtained for different real orbits with the same complexification.
+Our construction relies on an explicit computation of the canonical element of the Shapovalov pairing between generalized Verma modules, and complex analytic results on the extension of holomorphic functions.